 - 1. Verbal reprimand and/or positive practice. - 2.
-Time-out against the wall. - 3.
+Break from activity which may include watching recess from the sidelines and/or prompted to choose a different activity. - 3.
 Use office referral for insubordination or for dangerous or illegal situations.

 Encouragement Procedures